stevenschwenke/SoftwareEngineeringCourse/domainDrivenDesign.md

 - not every object should be an entity for example because of performance issues: for every entity, there has to be one object instance.
 When dealing with thousands of client-objects simultaniously and client is an entity, there have to be thousands of objects around.
 - entity should have continuity, being part of a lifecycle.
 - JPA-entity is not necessarily a DDD-entity!
 Example: JPA-entity needs a default constructor, whereas that is forbidden in DDD-entity.
-- there should not be a repository for every entity => more research on that one!
-Entities that have repositories = aggregates
+- there must not be a repository for every entity.
+Example: "big" entity consists of several other entities, makes no sense to have small repositories for small enttities

 ###Value Objects